image-js/image-js-docs/docs/Features/Analysis/EQPC.md

 sidebar_position: 60
 ---

-_Diameter of a circle that has the same area as the projection area of the particle._
+_Diameter of a circle that has the same area as the projection area of the region of interest._

 EQPC represents a circle of equal projection area.
 This means that it is a diameter of a circle that has the same area as an object of interest.
 It is widely used for the evaluation of particles sizes from the projection area A of a non-spherical particle.